-Since the longest lockdowns occurred in capital cities (especially Sydney and Melbourne), unemployment is now higher in cities than in the country (reversing past trends), while some States avoided long lockdowns by closing their borders (Figure 10).
-In August 2021:
+Since the longest lockdowns occurred in capital cities (especially Sydney and Melbourne), unemployment is now higher in cities than in the country (reversing past trends), while some States avoided long lockdowns by closing their borders (Figure 10). [i] In September 2021:

-- The unemployment rate is 2.9% in regional Victoria, 3.3% in regional Western Australia and 4.3% in regional New South Wales, compared with 4.3%, 4.7% and 4.8% in their respective capital cities. - Western Australia (5.8%) and the Northern Territory (5.3%) have relatively low unemployment as employment there was less impacted by lockdowns. - However, border closures affected Queensland's large tourist industry, where the unemployment rate is 6.7%.
+- The unemployment rate is 3.1% in regional Victoria, 3.5% in regional Western Australia and 4.4% in regional New South Wales, compared with 5.1%, 4.2% and 4.5% in their respective capital cities. - Western Australia (4.1%) and the Northern Territory (4.2%) have relatively low unemployment as employment there was less impacted by lockdowns. - However, border closures affected Queensland's large tourist industry, where the unemployment rate is 4.8%.

-Tasmania (7.6%) and South Australia (7.1%) have the highest unemployment rates using the conventional measure, though it is likely that effective unemployment is greater in New South Wales and Victoria due to recent prolonged lockdowns.
+Queensland (4.8%) and South Australia (4.8%) have the highest unemployment rate using the conventional measure, though it is likely that effective unemployment is greater in New South Wales and Victoria due to recent prolonged lockdowns.